Hanna Diyab: Sources

-Most of what is known about Diyab's life comes from his autobiography, which he composed in 1763, at an age of around 75.
-It survives as Vatican Library MS Sbath 254 (though the first few pages are missing) and its lively narrative has been described as picaresque, and a valuable example of the colloquial, eighteenth-century Middle Arabic of Aleppo, influenced by Aramaic and Turkish.
-Focusing on his travels from 1707-1710, it provides an outsider's view of Paris in 1708-1709 as well as extensive glimpses into other aspects of Diyab's world, though it may not only reflect Diyab's eye-witness experiences, but also his literary knowledge of the places and cultures he encountered, and his identity as a raconteur.
+Most of what is known about Diyab's life comes from his autobiography, which he composed in 1763, at around age 75.
+It survives as Vatican Library MS Sbath 254, although the first few pages are missing, and its lively narrative has been described as picaresque, and a valuable example of the colloquial, 18th-century Middle Arabic of Aleppo, influenced by Aramaic and Turkish.

-Other details of Diyab's life are known from the diaries of Antoine Galland, Diyab's marriage contract of 1717, and an Aleppo census of 1740.
+Other details of Diyab's life are known from the diaries of Antoine Galland and Paul Lucas, who had hired Diyab to accompany him on his journey from Aleppo to Paris, Diyab's marriage contract of 1717, and an Aleppo census of 1740.

 Early life in Syria and journey to France

 Diyab was born to a Maronite Christian family in Aleppo, Ottoman Syria, around 1688 and lost his father while still in his teens.
 Working as a young man for French merchants in Syria, Diyab learned French and Italian; according to Galland, he also had a knowledge of Provençal and Turkish; it is also possible that, as a Maronite, he knew some Syriac.

-Diyab briefly joined a Maronite monastery on Mount Lebanon as a novice, but left.
+Diyab briefly joined a Maronite monastery on Mount Lebanon as a novice, but decided not to become a monk.
 As he proceeded home, around the beginning of 1707, he met the Frenchman Paul Lucas, who was on an expedition in search of antiquities on behalf of Louis XIV of France.
 Lucas invited Diyab to return with him to France, working as a servant, assistant and interpreter, suggesting that he might find work at the Royal Library in Paris.

-Leaving Aleppo in February 1707, they visited Tripoli, Sidon, Beirut, Cyprus, then to Egypt, from where they traveled to Libya, then Tunisia.
-From there he went to Corsica, Livorno, Genoa and Marseille, before reaching Paris early in 1708, where his stay culminated with his reception at Versailles in the apartments of Louis XIV.
+Leaving Aleppo in February 1707, they visited Egypt, Tripoli, Tunisia, Corsica, Livorno, Genoa and Marseille before reaching Paris early in 1708, where Diyab's stay culminated with his reception at Versailles by the king Louis XIV.
 Diyab was received with some excitement in Paris, partly because Lucas had him wear national dress and carry a cage containing two jerboas from Tunisia.
-He met the King at Versailles.
-However, he tired of seeking preferment and returned to Aleppo in 1710.
+After about two years, Diyab tired of seeking advancement and returned to Aleppo in 1710.